james-allan-lloyd/marked-space/example/team/index.md

 [Task Lists](./task-list.md) are also supported, but you should probably only use them in a read only display way, as they will be overwritten.

+[Expandable Sections](./expand.md) allow you to made sections that can be expanded on click.